- Endocrinology & neuroendocrinology

 Oncology & Pharmacology

-Papers on prostate cancer are in the Urology section
+Papers on prostate cancer are in the Prostatic Conditions section

 P4 suppressed the expression of vascular endothelial growth factor (VEGF) and matrix metalloproteinases (MMP-9, MMP-2), which are involved in tumor vascular development.